What if I say there are certain foods that make your buttocks bigger naturally?

 Say for example, you’ve gained fat around your belly along with the booty after eating the cornbread, then you’ll need to perform belly reducing workouts in order to eliminate the belly fat and have your bum size increased.

 That’s all girls!
 Include these foods to make your buttocks bigger naturally.
-The combination of proteins, carbs and fat in moderation along with booty shaping workouts is the right key to achieve best results.
-Although, these foods don’t directly contribute to your buttocks growth, they will definitely help in setting a base for your booty to grow bigger.
+The combination of proteins, healthy carbs and fat in moderation along with booty shaping workouts is the right key to achieve best results.
+Although, these foods don’t directly contribute to your buttocks growth, they will definitely help in setting a base for your booty to grow bigger fast.